Anadema/Cognitive-Weaponization-Matrix/Readme.md

 <img width="500" height="200" src="./Image/5Gw.png"><br><br>
 </p>

-Some quotes to enlighten this article:
+Some quotes to enlighten this research:

 🔷Sun Tzu - 500 BC: "The supreme art of war is to subdue the enemy without fighting."